krupeshrved/krupeshrved.github.io/index.markdown

 ## Summary

-- An enthusiastic learner with five years of diverse international experience across the United States, Germany and India
+- An enthusiastic learner with five years of international experience across the United States, Germany and India
-- Worked in the Hi-Tech Semiconductors Industry with a passion to deliver world-class differentiating wireless products
+- Worked in the Hi-Tech Semiconductors Industry with a passion to deliver world-class differentiating products

 ## Experience